 The volunteers came, the horses came, and donations of tack, supplies, funds began to find their way to us and miracle after amazing miracle, the needs of this start up ranch were met.

 Our sessions started at Kuster’s Wagon Wheel, a community barn in south Grand Forks.
 We were excited to have a location to work from, but not having control of the barn led to some significant concerns of safety and atmosphere.
-We needed our own land.
-We put together a list of ‘must haves’ and ‘wants’ and 'wouldn't it be nice'.
+We came to know that we needed our own land, so we put together a list of ‘must haves’ and ‘wants’ and 'wouldn't it be nice'.

 At least five acres but hopefully 10, a barn, close to town, a place for a garden, room for a chicken coop, a parking area, pasture and paddock space, parking space, and so on.